lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 >
 > 14 Woe unto you, scribes and Pharisees, hypocrites! for ye devour widows’ houses, and for a pretence make long prayer: therefore ye shall receive the greater damnation.
 (Matthew 23:13-14)</i>

-They wanted Jesus out of the way and thought that by killing Him they would succeed.
+<b>They wanted Jesus out of the way</b><label for="" class="margin-toggle sidenote-number"></label><span class="sidenote">self-centered mind-sets</span> and thought that by killing Him they would succeed.
 In particular, having Him publicly killed by the Romans would be especially excruciating and humiliating, and it would (they thought) scare off His followers by showing them that Jesus was an enemy to Rome.

 <b>Peter</b>